Djibouti & “Afar Triangle”

 Forecasts Based on Revised Modelling

-‘More is usually learnt from failures than successes' and, indeed, failure of the previous forecast with no mainshock occurring by about Mar 15 has led to improved understanding and modelling of earthquakes in the Djibouti Triple Junction Region.
+‘More is usually learnt from failures than successes' and, indeed, failure of two previous forecasts with no mainshock occurring around Mar 15, nor around Apr 18, has led to improved understanding and modelling of earthquakes in the Djibouti Triple Junction Region, and elsewhere.

-Firstly, the definite need to compare modelling outcomes from zones of greatly different areas, including the entire region (Figs. 8-10).
+Firstly, the definite need to compare modelling outcomes from zones of greatly different areas, including ‘the entire region’, with preference for circular zones rather than rectangular ones.

-Secondly, be aware of unexpected quakes of lower magnitude that can occur late in a sequence just prior to a mainshock thereby making an earlier forecast invalid, as illustrated in Figures 5-5b.
+Secondly, be aware of unexpected quakes of lower magnitude that can occur late in a sequence just prior to a mainshock thereby making an earlier forecast invalid.
+The latest application of the Triangular Module should obviate that problem in the future by potentially eliminating the possibility of premature forecasts, and this is now being tested.

 Drawing on the revised modelling above, the following forecast is provided: